d-uzlov/Rainmeter-Plugins-by-rxtd/LocalPluginLoader/README.md

 ## Download

-This plugin doesn't have any official releases.
+This plugin is not intended to be distributed so is doesn't have any official releases.
 If you want to use this, you will have to compile it yourself.